 1. Competitors may compete in any class they wish by riding "non-trophy" and designating such on their paid entry.
-(Exception: Only current Class 2 riders may compete in Class 1 as non-trophy.)
+(Exception: Only current Sportsman class riders may compete in an Expert level class as non-trophy.)
 Competitors who ride as a non-trophy entry shall not receive a trophy or transfer points in the class being ridden, nor will they count as a rider towards the distribution of trophies.
 They will not affect the placing of the other riders in the class.
 All event fees are applicable to non-trophy riders.

 2. Competitors who have accumulated their transfer points and do not wish to move up to the next class may ride non-trophy until their transfer points expire.

 3. A rider wishing to ride a non-trophy class, plus ride his own class must have prior approval of the Trialsmaster to ride the non-trophy class.
 This is necessary due to checker availability.

 4. A rider must complete all loops of his or her competition class before starting a non-trophy class if two classes are to be ridden in one day.

 5. If a rider enters a higher level class on a non-trophy basis and finishes above a competing member of that class in two events, the rider will automatically be transferred to the higher class based upon "demonstrated ability".

 6. Competitors may move up one class by petitioning the C.A.T.
 Trials Committee Chairman in writing with recommendation by two active C.A.T. members competing in the class, which he/she intends to enter.

 7. The C.A.T.
 Trials Committee may, by majority vote, upgrade a competitor who is grossly under classed.
 The competitor involved must be consulted before, and be present during, such a vote.